 Visiting Japan during Sakura season is definitely one for the bucket list.
 It’s no secret that I’m a huge Japan-lover, which you can probably sense from the sheer amount of posts I’ve written about Japan.
-Yes, I had visited Japan many times, but my favorite had to be when I went during the peak of Sakura (Cherry Blossom) season.
+I had visited Japan many times, but my favorite had to be when I went during the peak of Sakura season.

-Here is a bit of a back story – when I booked the trip I didn’t even know it was going to be Sakura season!
-I went because I was meeting up with one of my bestest friends from college, Kat, whom I hadn’t seen in person close to eight years.
+Here is a bit of a back story – when I booked this trip to Japan, I didn’t even know it was going to be Sakura season.
+I went because I was meeting up with one of my best friends from college in Osaka, whom I hadn’t seen in person close to eight years.

 What you need to know about Sakura season

 Sakura season is indeed a very magical time to be in Japan.
 For a period of two weeks, the entire country will be covered in a pink blanket of the delicate Sakura flower.
 The Sakura trees are literally everywhere in Japan.
 You can already see bits and pieces of them as you are taking the train into the city from the airport.

 What is the best time to see Sakura in Japan?